 Just maintaining current service levels is becoming more expensive.
-Inflation, population growth, conflict, and climate volatility are pushing up the unit cost of providing basic services.
-At the same time, capital is harder and dearer to access, and aid budgets are contracting faster than at any point in the post-Cold War era.
-In April 2026 the G7 itself acknowledged that the old model is no longer fit for purpose and committed to a renewed approach to development built on the principles of resilience, sovereignty, effectiveness and coherence, with explicit emphasis on strengthening partner-country capacity to finance their own essential sectors.
+Inflation, population growth, conflict, and climate volatility are pushing up the cost of providing basic services.
+At the same time, capital is becoming more difficult and expensive to access, and aid budgets are contracting at an unprecedented rate.
+In April 2026 the G7 itself acknowledged that the existing development model needs fundamental rethinking.
+It committed to a renewed approach built on the principles of resilience, sovereignty and effectiveness, with explicit emphasis on building domestic capacity to fund and manage essential public services.

 1